W. H. Brock and Associates, Ltd.

 You’re Not Alone

 Reporting cryptocurrency transactions is confusing.
-The IRS has provided limited guidance, orecord-keeping is a major headache, there are new rules every year, etc. etc.
+The IRS has provided limited guidance, record-keeping is a major headache, there are new rules every year . . . and you may simply feel overwhelmed.

 Perhaps you did not report your crypto transactions correctly in a prior year?
 Or did not report them at all?
 And perhaps you’re reading this because some part of you knows that this situation needs to be fixed?